Virtualization-projects/panamax-ui-wiki/Architecture.md

 ### [Panamax Remote Agent](https://github.com/CenturyLinkLabs/panamax-remote-agent)

-A small, containerized agent which runs in the remote environment (Deployment Target) and listens for requests from the Panamax Client via a REST API and coerces the requests into instructions that get passed to an Orchestration adapter.
+A small, containerized agent which runs in the remote environment (Deployment Target) and listens for requests from the Panamax Client via a REST API.
+These requests are coerced into instructions that get passed to an Orchestration adapter.

 * To be run as a Docker container
 * Dependencies: one of the Panamax Orchestration Adapters